inimicus/CruxCounter/README-esoui.txt

 [LIST]
     [*]Show count of active Crux
-    [*]Play a sound when gaining, losing, or reaching maximum Crux [*]Animated miniature Crux display
+    [*]Play a sound when gaining, losing, or reaching maximum Crux [*]Change the colors to match your UI style or visibility requirements [*]Animated miniature Crux display
         [LIST]
             [*]Option to change the rotation speed or completely disable rotation